Skip to content

 The ConfigBuilder constructor requires a validate function.
 This function receives two arguments: the final merged configuration and a Zod instance (v4).
 It must return the validated configuration.

-// config will be type `z.infer<typeof schema>` (the actual object type)
+// config will be type `z.output<typeof schema>` (the actual object type)

 export const config = new ConfigBuilder({